 Saving a Groundcover or Shrub Area Symbol Using Generic Plants

-Replacing Generic Plants With Project Plants Using the Match Properties Tool
+Replacing Generic Plants With Project Plants Using the Edit Plant or Match Properties Tool

 Arraying Generic Plants

 Our Triangular Array and Rectangular Array tools now work with generic plants.
 These tools allow you to copy a plant and arrange the duplicates into a fixed arrayed pattern.